Taishan, Guangdong: Music and Entertainment

 Taishan and Guangzhou are the birthplaces of Guangdong music.

 Parts of the movie Let the Bullets Fly were filmed in Taishan in 2010.

 Education

 Education enjoys significant support from Overseas Chinese professionals and businessmen.
 Many secondary schools were built and financed by Chinese living in China's Special Administrative Regions, as well as various foreign countries, such as the United States, Canada, and Brazil.
 To honor their benefactors, these schools often bear either their names or the names of said donor's parents.

-For example, the Peng Quan School (鹏权中学 (鵬權中學)) is a prime example, which was constructed during 1999–2001, and is now integrated into Taishan's public school system.
-It is situated on the west side of Taicheng, and was built by a Hong Kong businessman.
+The Peng Quan School (鹏权中学 (鵬權中學)) is a prime example, which was constructed during 1999–2001 and is now integrated into Taishan's public school system.
+It is situated on the west side of Taicheng and was built by a Hong Kong businessman.

-There are many middle schools and high schools in Taishan, but no academic universities.
+There are many middle schools and high schools in Taishan but no academic universities.
 Students must study rigorously in order to be accepted at universities located in other cities.